tnear/AutocorrectForDevelopers/README.md

 # AutocorrectForDevelopers
 **_AutocorrectForDevelopers_** is an [AutoHotkey](https://www.autohotkey.com/) (AHK) script which automatically fixes typos using rules tailored for software developer environments.
 Its rules contain many corrections for common developer words involving keywords, classes, methods, programming languages, and programming disciplines.
-This script will reduces runtime errors, decreases compilation times, and boosts developer productivity.
+This script reduces runtime errors, decreases compilation times, and boosts developer productivity.

 ## How does it work?
 Corrections happen automatically as you type: